cnnrrss/ten-x-coder/frameworks/aws/DataPipeline.md

 - AWS Data Pipeline installs Task Runner for you on resources that are launched and managed by the AWS Data Pipeline web service.
 - You install Task Runner on a computational resource that you manage, such as a long-running EC2 instance, or an on-premises server.

+### Attempts

+To provide robust data management, AWS Data Pipeline retries a failed operation.

+It continues to do so until the task reaches the maximum number of allowed retry attempts.

+Attempt objects track the various attempts, results, and failure reasons if applicable.

 ### Data Nodes